platanus/activeadmin_addons/docs/select2_search.md

 <img src="./images/select2-search-select.gif" />

+## Filter usage

+To use on filters you need to use `as: :ajax_filter` with the same options.
+Notice that on filters you can't use the url helpers so the the url part can only accept strings.
+Ex. `url: '/admin/categories'`

 ### Options

 * `category_id`: Notice we're using the relation field name, not the realtion itself, so you can't use `f.input :category`.